anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 <p align="center"><b>Table 5-3-7:</b> DNS server information.</p>

-### 5.3.10 Deployment pc informations
+### 5.3.10 Deployment host informations
-Investigating pc settings.
+Deployment host setting, which should have the access for the openstack nodes network.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|